ziqi0921/zhou-portfolio/README.md

 # About Me

 Hi everyone!
 My name is Ziqi Zhou, and I am a Master of Entertainment Industry Management (MEIM) student at CMU.
 My pronouns are she/her/hers.
 I got my Bachelor of Science in Statistcs and Bachelor of Arts in Music History and Industry at UCLA.
-Because of my two distinct majors, I decided to find a place where I can search for the intersection between entertainment and technology.
+Because of my distinct background, I decided to find a place where I can search for the intersection between entertainment and technology.
 Therefore, I am interested in doing research/data oriented jobs such as data analyst for entertainment companies in the future.
+This website includes some projects and assignments I have been doing in Telling Stories with Data class.
+All sketches are drawn by me in the process of making data visualizations and all graphs are made using Tableau or Flourish.

 ![my picture](IMG_3443.JPG)

-## What I hope to Learn

-I am super excited for this class because I had a chance to explore Tableau in undergraduate studies, however, I am not an expert in data visualizations.
-In this class, I hope to learn designing techniques, experience data visualization tolls, and practice the skills that could be useful for me in the future.

 # Portfolio